spiceai/quickstarts/trader/README.md

 node main.js
 ```

-Now you should see output with a recomendation (recommendation may differ from sample as this depends on the trained model):
+Now you should see output with a recomendation (recommendation may differ from this quickstart as this depends on the trained model):

 ```bash
 Trader - A Spice trading app